lsoliveira/awesomeness/README.md

 * [Metrics.NET](https://github.com/Recognos/Metrics.NET) - The Metrics.NET library provides a way of instrumenting applications with custom metrics (timers, histograms, counters etc) that can be reported in various ways and can provide insights on what is happening inside a running application.
 * [Warden](https://github.com/warden-stack/Warden) - Define "health checks" for your applications, resources and infrastructure.
 Keep your Warden on the watch.
 * [NBench](https://github.com/petabridge/NBench) - Cross-platform performance benchmarking and testing framework for .NET applications.
+* [Prefix](https://stackify.com/prefix) - Understand what your code is doing and find bugs you didn’t even know existed.
 ### Algorithms & Data Structures
 * Algorithms
   * [C# Algorithms](https://github.com/aalhour/C-Sharp-Algorithms) - A C# plug-and-play class-library project of standard Data Structures and Algorithms.